Suzanne Mubarak: Early life and education

 Suzanne Saleh Thabet was born in Al Minya Governorate, located on the Nile River about 250 kilometres to the south of Cairo, on 28 February 1941.
-Her father, Saleh Thabet, was an Egyptian pediatrician and her mother was Lily May Palmer (died in 1978), a nurse from Pontypridd, Wales.
-She went to St. Claire School in Heliopolis, Cairo.
+She was the daughter of an Egyptian paediatrician, Saleh Thabet, and Welsh nurse Lily Palmer, a native of Pontypridd.
+Her parents married in London in 1934, when Thabet was a medical student at Cardiff University and Palmer was a nurse working at The Infirmary on Camden Road, Islington.
+Mubarak's older brother, Mounir Sabet (1936–2024), was a former president of the Egyptian Olympic Committee.
+She attended St. Claire School in Heliopolis, Cairo.

 She met her future husband, Egyptian Air Force officer Hosni Mubarak, when she was 16 years old.
 The couple married when she was 17 years old and had two sons; Alaa Mubarak and Gamal Mubarak.
 She returned to school ten years after her marriage.
+She is a Christian.

-Mubarak graduated from American University in Cairo (AUC) in 1977 with a bachelor's degree in political science and then received a master's degree in sociology from AUC in 1982.
+Mubarak graduated from the American University in Cairo (AUC) in 1977 with a bachelor's degree in political science and then received a master's degree in sociology from AUC in 1982.
 Her thesis is entitled "Social Action Research in Urban Egypt: Case study of primary school upgrading in Bulaq".

 First Lady of Egypt

 Mubarak became First Lady of Egypt upon her husband's accession to the presidency on 14 October 1981 and served as First Lady until her husband's resignation on 11 February 2011.

 Mubarak's activities in projects relating to human trafficking and family affairs became prominent in Egypt.
 She led the Egyptian U.N. delegation in conferences relating to women and children.
 In 1985 she founded the Child Museum of Cairo in collaboration with the British Museum.
 In 2005, she opened the Hurghada branch of Mubarak's Public Library.
 In October 2008, she was nominated as Goodwill Ambassador of the Food and Agriculture Organization of the United Nations (FAO).
 She was a patron of the children's television series, Alam Simsim (Arabic for "Sesame's World"), Egypt's version of the American series, Sesame Street.

 In March 2008, Egyptian journalist Ibrahim Eissa was arrested for reporting on Hosni Mubarak's health problems in August 2007.
-Mubarak then gave a rare television address to allege that Hosni was actually healthy and reporters who suggested otherwise deserve to be punished.
+Mubarak then gave a rare television address to allege that Hosni was actually healthy and threaten punishment to reporters who suggested otherwise.

 Family

-Mubarak was married to former Egyptian President Hosni Mubarak.
-She is the daughter of an Egyptian paediatrician, Saleh Sabet, and Welsh nurse Lily Palmer.
-Saleh Sabet, at the time a 29-year-old medical student at Cardiff University, married the 29-year-old Lily May Palmer in Islington, London on 16 March 1934.
-Palmer was a trained nurse working at The Infirmary on Camden Road, Islington.
-She was the daughter of colliery manager Charles Henry Palmer, and grew up in Pontypridd, Glamorgan, Wales.
-Mubarak's older brother, Mounir Sabet, is a former president of the Egyptian Olympic Committee.

-She has two sons, Alaa and Gamal, a granddaughter, and two grandsons, one of whom, 12-year-old Muhammad Mubarak, died on 18 May 2009, in Paris after a two-day health crisis.
+Mubarak has two sons, Alaa and Gamal, a granddaughter, and three grandsons, one of whom, 12-year-old Muhammad Mubarak, died on 18 May 2009, in Paris after a two-day health crisis.

 On 12 March 2021, the European Union lifted the sanctions against nine Egyptian individuals including the Mubarak family, in place since 2011.